JoelKong/Habit-Tracker/README.md

 ### Front-End
 Development: React.js
 Deployment: Netlify
 The front end makes use of React to organise the web app into reusable components and also manage the states of certain elements or objects.
-Axios is also used to make API calls to the backend.
+Axios is also used to make API calls to the back end.

 ### Back-End
 Server: Express.js
 Database: MongoDB
 Deployment: Heroku
 Runtime Environment: Node.js
-The backend consists of Express in order to send or receive HTTP requests from the front end and MongoDB for the manipulation and storage of data.
+The back end consists of Express in order to send or receive HTTP requests from the front end and MongoDB for the manipulation and storage of data.

 ## User Validations
 Users must first sign up for an account or log in from an existing account.
 There are some validations put in place to prevent the creation of identical accounts, missing fields or invalid users.
-When logging in, the backend would communicate with the front end to send data over and vice versa for signing up.
+When logging in, the back end would communicate with the front end to send data over and vice versa for signing up.

 ![Validation](/assets/githubimages/validate.gif)